yingqi0607/tp/docs/UserGuide.md

 ### Locating tasks by keyword: `find`

-Finds persons whose names contain any of the given keywords.
+Finds tasks whose names contain any of the given keywords.

 Format: `find [KEYWORD_1] [KEYWORD_2] ...`